BlockchainCommons/Gordian/Docs/Envelope-Use-Cases-Data.md

     linkStyle 48 stroke:#55f,stroke-width:2.0px
 ```
 Revelation that Carmen `isA` author could similarly reveal information on her book, while revelation of Carmen's phone number could be enough to reveal everything else!
 The exact design of progressive trust can vary from sitaution to situation, but the automated back-and-forth of increasing information exchange should always stay the same.

----

-#7?
-Herd Privacy of Users?
-Some way to differentiate it meaningfully from Educational example?

-data can be entirely elided so that it's only visible to queries that know to ask for the data
-data can be released through a model of progressive trust by slowly reducing elision